 All side roads off New Brighton Rd between Avondale Rd Bridge & Anzac Dr were being road repaired by workmen & excavators.
 Tar seal was stripped & new shingle was already compacted.
 It was futile, as CERA would later red zone housing & roads along Avon River.
 Therein lay future conflict between Council & CERA.
 Council was busy doing repairs post Sept 4 & Boxing Day quakes, then latter day CERA post Feb 22 quake would take over most Council functions & blunder through Council work, causing cockups.

 21.03.11.
-New Brighton Rd view of excavators repairing Feb 22 quake damaged Avonside Dr, Avon River, national state of emergency
+New Brighton Rd view of yellow & orange excavators repairing Feb 22 quake damaged Avonside Dr, Avon River, national state of emergency

 Waterway beyond Anzac Dr, joining Avon River to Travis Swamp: Tar seal footpath was badly cracked & lumpy, bankside slumped & cracked towards the waterway, due to lateral spreading.
 Two inspectors, wearing orange, Hi Vis vests, checked the wooden jetty by the waterway.